legendarycode3/decentralized-stablecoin/README.md

 ## Tech Stack (Technologies Used)
-The Decentralized Stablecoin protocol is built using a modern Solidity development
+The Decentralized Stablecoin protocol is built using a modern Solidity development stack focused on security,
 * ****Solidity**** : The programming language for writing the Smart contracts.
 * ****Foundry**** : Development framework and testing suite.